Monterey History and Art Association’s 86th Annual La Merienda!

 Each year since La Merienda was founded, a local young woman with historic connections to Monterey is chosen as La Favorita, and with her lovely court, reigns over this unique celebration of Monterey’s history.
 Two other young women are selected to serve as her attendants (“Doncellas”).
 The women who are chosen for these roles, accompanied by a chaperone (“La Duena”) can trace their ancestry back through Monterey history many generations.
 These attractive young women dress in traditional white Spanish gowns and mantillas (scarfs) and greet guests, cut the birthday cake and hold court at the celebration.

-The 75-lb rose-adorned birthday cake is carried in by local young men (“cake-bearers”), and is sliced with the sword of Colonel Roger S. Fitch, the first President of the Monterey History and Art Association.
-This event has been sponsored annually by the Monterey History and Art Association for 85 years.
-Members of Monterey History and Art Association serve as voluntary hosts and hostesses in period costumes at colorfully decorated tables.
+The large rose-adorned birthday cake is carried in by local young men (“cake-bearers”), and is sliced with the sword of Colonel Roger S. Fitch, the first President of the Monterey History & Art Association.
+This event has been sponsored annually by the Monterey History & Art Association for 85 years.
+Members of Monterey History & Art Association serve as voluntary hosts and hostesses in period costumes at colorfully decorated tables.
 All guests are also welcome to dress in 18th century costume.

-The recipient of Monterey History and Art Association’s most prestigious award, the Laura Bride Powers Award, is announced at La Merienda.
+The recipient of Monterey History & Art Association’s most prestigious award, the Laura Bride Powers Award, is announced at La Merienda.
 This award is named after the woman who is credited with conceiving both the idea of the Association and the Merienda celebration, which antedated MHAA’s founding.
 Mrs. Powers was the Curator of the Custom House and First Theater and an ardent student of California history.
-The 2015 Laura Bride Powers Award recipients were John Burk and Darnell Whitt.
+The 2016 Laura Bride Powers Award recipient was Mary Alice Cerrito Fettis.

 The colorful celebration is held in the Memory Gardens, located near the Custom House Plaza in historic downtown Monterey behind the Portola Plaza Hotel.
 Festivities begin at 11:15 A. M. with dancing.
-The doors open to Memory Gardens where the aromas of the delicious barbeque greet the guests.
-Day-long entertainment includes music by Mike Marotta Jr. & special guests, Mariachis and folklorico dancers as well as a procession of local and international dignitaries and costumed ladies and gentlemen, reenacting an old tradition.
-There will also be a 50-50 drawing and a silent auction.
+The doors open to the Memory Gardens where the aromas of the delicious barbeque greet the guests.
+Day-long entertainment includes live music, Mariachis and folklorico dancers as well as a procession of local and international dignitaries and costumed ladies and gentlemen, reenacting an old tradition.
 The gaily-decorated tables are hosted by more than 50 MHAA volunteers, who provide hospitality to the guests.
-After the Barbecue Buffet Extravaganza (served by another 25 well-known elected officials and local volunteers) the traditional Merienda birthday cake is paraded around the Garden and then cut and served with much ceremony.
+After the BARBECUE BUFFET EXTRAVAGANZA (served by another 25 well-known elected officials and local volunteers) the traditional Merienda birthday cake is paraded around the Garden and then cut and served with much ceremony.